AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 ### [!DNL Dynamic Media] {#dynamic-media-6590}

-[!DNL Adobe Experience Manager] 6.5.9.0 [!DNL Assets] provides the following accessibility enhancements in [!DNL Dynamic Media].
+In [!DNL Adobe Experience Manager] 6.5.9.0, the following accessibility enhancements are available in [!DNL Dynamic Media]:

 * When you open the dialog to add assets using keyboard keys in [!UICONTROL Image Set] editor:
   * Screen readers narrate that the dialog is opened.